pkrlfamous/Python-OOP/README.md

 - Learn the concepts of OOP in Python
 - Practice OOPs concepts

 I hope you find this repository useful and informative.
-If you have any questions of feedback reach out to me.
+If you have any questions or feedback reach out to me.
 Thank you visiting the repository.